KOCO-TV: Technical information and subchannels

 KOCO-TV began transmitting a digital television signal on VHF channel 7 on November 1, 2002.
-The station ended regular programming on its analog signal, over VHF channel 5, on June 12, 2009, as part of the federally mandated transitioned from analog to digital television.
+The station ended regular programming on its analog signal on June 12, 2009, as part of the digital television transition.
 The station's digital signal remained on its pre-transition VHF channel 7, using virtual channel 5.
-After the switchover, the marginal reductions to the broadcast radius of KOCO's digital signal created some reception gaps in parts of southern and north-central Oklahoma that previously, at best, received Grade B coverage from its analog signal.
-In May 2010, the station installed a new digital transmitter antenna and dish on the Britton Road tower to help extend KOCO's signal reception to the affected areas.
+After the switchover, the marginal reductions to the broadcast radius of KOCO's digital signal created some reception gaps in parts of central Oklahoma.
+In May 2010, the digital antenna was moved to the top of the tower to help extend KOCO's signal reception to the affected areas.

-As part of the SAFER Act, KOCO-TV kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

-ATSC 3.0 deployment

-On October 8, 2020, KOCO commenced ATSC 3.0 digital transmissions over the signal of local NextGen TV host station KAUT-TV; KOCO was among five Oklahoma City-area stations owned by broadcasters associated with the Pearl NextGen TV consortium—accompanied by the respective duopolies of NBC affiliate KFOR-TV and CW owned-and-operated station KAUT-TV (owned by Nexstar Media Group), and Fox affiliate KOKH-TV and independent station KOCB (owned by Sinclair Broadcast Group)—that deployed the fledgling ATSC 3.0 standard on that date.
-The station's 3.0 signal transmits over UHF digital channel 19.5005, using PSIP to display KOCO's virtual channel as 5.1 on digital television receivers.
+KOCO-TV is a participating station in Oklahoma City's deployment of ATSC 3.0 (NextGen TV), which began on October 8, 2020.

 Translators

 KOCO-TV extends its over-the-air coverage area through the following translators: